 Each month, T3 will be rounding up what's trending, what's got critics talking and crucially, what films are worth your time.
 These films are specifically aimed at those in the UK with a Netflix account, though a lot can be found in other regions – mainly any Netflix Originals.

 Of course, you can always opt for a VPN to unblock your favourite streaming platforms and start enjoying content from Netflix around the globe.
-OK, with that out the way, let's dive in as to the movies to watch on Netflix in January 2022.
+Okay, with that out the way, let's dive in on the best movies to watch on Netflix in January 2022.